IRIS-Solutions-Team/IRIS-Toolbox/DataManagement/+databank/merge.md

 already exists in the main databank, `d`, one of the following actions is
 performed:

-* `"horzcat"` - the fields will be horizontally concatenated;
+* `"horzcat"` - horizontally concatenate the fields;

-* `"replace"` - the field in the main databank will be replaced with the new field;
+* `"replace"` - silently replace the field in the main databank with the new field;

+* `"warning"` - replace the field in the main databank with the new field, and throw a warning;

-* `"discard"` - the field in the main databank will be kept unchanged, and the new field will be discarded;
+* `"discard"` - keep the field in the main databank unchanged, and discard the new field;

-* `"error"` - an error will be thrown.
+* `"error"` - throw an error whenever the main databank and the other databank contain a field of the same name.

 ## Example